Triacontagonal proofs of the Bell-Kochen-Specker theorem: The 120-cell

-Stated in words (pun not intended!), the word obtained by combining two words is the union of their sets of letters, but with all letters common to the two sets dropped.
-This prescription can be used to combine any number of words in Table 7.
-If the word that results is of odd length it represents a parity proof, otherwise it must be dropped.
-It is not hard to see that the words in the nullspace of $M$ form a group under the law of composition given in Eq.(1), with the null word being the identity element and every word being its own inverse. \\
+Stated in words (pun unintended!), Eq.(2) says that the word obtained by combining two words is the union of their sets of letters, but with all letters common to the two words dropped.
+We will actually use this rule to combine any two words, whether they belong to Table 8 or not. \\

-To ease the task of getting directly at the odd length words, all but one of the words in Table 7 have been chosen to be of even length.
-This makes it possible to construct odd length words by combining any number of even length words to get an even length word and finally combining it with $j$ to get an odd length word.\\
+The first step of our algorithm can be executed with the aid of Eq.(2) as follows: one combines any two words from the chosen subset of Table 8 to obtain a new word and then combines it with one of the remaining words from the subset, and keeps proceeding in this way until all the words in the subset get used up.
+The new words that result at each step of this process all lie outside the list in Table 8, with the final (even length) word being the input for the second step of the algorithm. \\

-An example may help make the construction clear.
-If one combines the 6-letter word $abdekr$ with the 4-letter word $dgji'$, one gets the 8-letter word $abegjkri'$ and combining it with $j$ gives the 7-letter word $abegkri'$, which represents a parity proof.
+An example should help make the above algorithm clear.
+Suppose one picks just the two even length words $abdekr$ and $dgji'$ from Table 8.
+Then, in the first step of the algorithm, one combines these words to get the 8-letter word $abegjkri'$, and in the second step one combines it with $j$ to get the 7-letter word $abegkri'$ that represents a parity proof.
 The ray-basis symbol of this proof can be worked out as follows: \\

-$abegkri'$ $\rightarrow$ (B$_{1}$B$_{2}$D$_{1}$D$_{2}$E$_{2}$H$_{1}$I$_{1}$I$_{2}$K$_{1}$K$_{2}$)$_{2}$(AL)$_{4}$ $\rightarrow$ $150_{2}30_{4}-105_{4}$ (2) \\
+$abegkri'$ $\rightarrow$ (B$_{1}$B$_{2}$D$_{1}$D$_{2}$E$_{2}$H$_{1}$I$_{1}$I$_{2}$K$_{1}$K$_{2}$)$_{2}$(AL)$_{4}$ $\rightarrow$ $150_{2}30_{4}-105_{4}$ (3) \\

-In the first step we replaced each letter (or generator) by its profile as given in Table 6 and collected all pentadecagons occurring the same number of times over the profiles within brackets, using subscripts to indicate the number of times they occurred over the profiles.
-In the second step we replaced the string of letters within each pair of brackets by fifteen times the number of letters and added the number of bases (which is fifteen times the number of letters in the word) after the dash. \\

-Table 8 shows examples of parity proofs of all lengths from one to fifteen obtained by combining the words in Table 7.
-The question arises as to which parity proofs of the 120-cell are minimal (i.e., cannot be reduced to shorter proofs by leaving out some of their letters).
-The answer can be given by using a result from coding theory, since the words describing parity proofs can be interpreted as the codewords of a linear binary code. \\

-Recall that the matrix $M$ has dimensions $m \times n$, where $m$ is the number of pentadecagons and $n$ is the number of generators.
-The nullspace of $M$ has $k (< n)$ linearly independent vectors from which all the others can be built up.
-These $k$ vectors span the rowspace of an $(n,k)$ linear binary code whose odd length\footnote{By an odd-length codeword we mean one having an odd number of 1's in it.
-The length of a codeword is often termed its weight in coding theory.} codewords correspond to fifteen-fold symmetric parity proofs.
-Thus the question of determining which parity proofs are minimal is the same as that of determining which odd length codewords of an $(n,k)$ linear binary code are minimal (i.e., cannot be converted into smaller odd length codewords by replacing some of their 1's by 0's).
-The answer to this question is partially given by the following result of Ashikhmin and Barg\cite{Barg}: \\